-Electro-Optical Sciences, Inc., a Delaware corporation (the "Company"), is focused on the design and development of a non-invasive, point-of-care instrument for assisting in the early diagnosis of melanoma.
+Electro-Optical Sciences, Inc. (EOS), a Delaware corporation (the Company), is focused on the design and development of a non-invasive, point-of-care instrument for assisting in the early diagnosis of melanoma.
 The Company has entered into a Protocol Agreement with the Food and Drug Administration (FDA) which is an agreement for the conduct of the pivotal clinical trial and establishment of the safety and effectiveness of the MelaFind® device.
-On October 12, 2006, the Company announced that the FDA informed the Company that when submitted, the MelaFind® premarket approval, or PMA, application would receive expedited review.
-Expedited review means that upon filing a PMA with the FDA, it is placed at the beginning of the FDA's queue and receives additional review resources.
+On October 12, 2006, the Company announced that the FDA informed the Company that when submitted, the MelaFind® premarket approval, or PMA, application would receive expedited review means that upon filing a PMA with the FDA, it is placed at the beginning of the FDA's queue and receives additional review resources.
 While the expedited review could shorten the MelaFind® FDA approval process, there can be no assurance that this will be the case.
 Upon obtaining premarket approval from the FDA, the Company plans to launch MelaFind® in the United States.
-The pivotal clinical trial commenced in January 2007 and will include up to 20 U.S. clinical study sites.
-If the pivotal trial and FDA approval process proceeds as anticipated, management believes that PMA approval could come as early as the first half of 2008.
+The pivotal clinical trial commenced in January 2007.
+If the pivotal trial and FDA approval process proceeds as anticipated, management believes that PMA approval could come as early as the second half of 2008.